BU-ISCIII/iskylims/README.md

 - As wetlab manager role the user is **John_manager** and password **iSkyLIMS**
 - If you need to login as django administrator type the url http://localhost/admin using user : **admin** and password : **iSkyLIMS**

+### Run singularity container.

+1. First you need to have installed singularity.
+Please follow [vendor instructions](https://www.sylabs.io/guides/3.0/user-guide/installation.html#install-the-centos-rhel-package-using-yum).
+We recommend using epel package installation as 2.6 version of singularity is enough for our purposes.
+2. Shell